munenelewis/anitakitchen/READme.md

 ## Description

-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+the website will run  in any platform provided myou have an internet

+## Setup:

-## Setup: you will need a web browser to run this more preferably google chrome. in onder to install this project just clone it from here make sure you have a tetx editor incase you eant to edit anything
+you will need a web browser to run this more preferably google chrome. in onder to install this project just clone it from here make sure you have a tetx editor incase you eant to edit anything

-* This is a great place
-* to list setup instructions
-* in a simple
-* easy-to-understand
-* format

 ## Technologies Used

 i used html,css and java script

 ## Support and contact details

 incase of any trouble installing or running the website please reach me via munene2379@gmail.com